iroy2000/react-redux-boilerplate/README.md

 Please let me know if you have better work flow suggestion!!

+## Confiuration
+React Redux Boilerplate has 2 flavors of configuration, one is for normal configuration, the other one is for sensitive information that you don't want other people to know.

 ### Configuring your application

 If you look at folder `config`, there are four files

 `default.json` - all default configuration
-`development.json` - when you run `npm run dev`, it will pull configuration from that file `release.json` - when you have NODE_ENV=release, it will use this configuration `production.json` - when you have NODE_ENV=production, it will use this configuration
+`development.json` - when you run `npm run dev`, it will pull configuration from that file `release.json` - when you run `npm run build:release`, it will use this configuration `production.json` - when you run `npm run build`, it will use this configuration

 We are using [node-config](https://github.com/lorenwest/node-config), they have a pretty easy to understand documentation.